Without You (Badfinger song): Critical reception

 Billboard said it was "by far [Nilsson's] most commercial driving rock ballad in some time."
 Cashbox said of the single "Couple a winning Badfinger tune with Gary Wright's piano and Nilsson's wideranging voice, and you've got Harry's biggest hit since 'Everybody's Talkin'.'"
 Record World said that "Nilsson's brilliant rendition of this Badfinger song has more than enough of the stuff of which hits are made."
 Breihan described the song as "going-for-it schmaltz," compared with Badfinger's "vaguely embarrassed schmaltz", but basically considered it a "big and silly and down-the-middle breakup ballad."

 The single, Grammy-nominated for Record of the Year, was produced by Richard Perry, who later explained, "It was a different record for its time.
 It was a big ballad with a heavy backbeat, and although many artists have cut songs like it since, no one was doing it then."
+The recording has since been considered by some to be one of the first power ballads.
 In 1973, the single won Nilsson the Grammy award for Best Pop Vocal Performance, Male.
 While Nilsson rarely gave live concerts, he did perform the song with Ringo Starr and his All-Starr Band at Caesar's Palace in Las Vegas in September 1992.

 In 1972 Evans said of finding out that Nilsson had recorded the song as a single:

 We were in our studios in London.
 We'd gone through one of those periods where things weren't going too well.
 This guy came in and said "Are you Badfinger?
 I'm Harry Nilsson.
 I've got this song to play for you."
 It was his version of "Without You."
 He said he was going to use it as a single.
 We're thinking about other songs we can lay on him.
 No one had recorded any of our songs until then.
 It had been our ambition to write songs other people would record.
 It's one of the most exciting things that has happened.

 In 2021, this version was ranked 496th on Rolling Stones 500 Greatest Songs of All Time.
+OMD frontman Andy McCluskey named Nilsson's interpretation as the song that makes him cry, adding, "His voice is so plaintive, so broken, so tearful, it's stunning."